Skip to main content

 Opera North Collection

-Opera North is England's national opera company in the North and one of Europe's leading arts organisations.
-Based at Leeds Grand Theatre and it regularly performs in Salford, Newcastle, Belfast and Nottingham.
+Opera North is one of England's national opera company in the North and one of Europe's leading arts organisations.
+Based at Leeds Grand Theatre and it regularly performs in Salford, Newcastle and Nottingham.
 The company also tours around Europe to cities which include Prague and Barcelona.
 Its orchestra, the Orchestra of Opera North, frequently performs and records independently.

 Opera North was founded in 1977 as English National Opera North (ENO North).
 The company was established in response to a demand for more opera productions in English provincial cities.
 An offshoot of English National Opera, it was set up in Leeds.